linux-of-user/plexichat/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication - see the [LICENSE](LICENSE) file for details.

+**TL;DR**: You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## 🔒 Security